Areas of York: Outer

+District

 The individual areas of the City of York are all within the Unitary Authority area as defined by the Fifth Periodical Report, Volume 4, "Mapping for the Non-Metropolitan Counties and the Unitary Authorities as published by the Boundary Commission For England", specifically on pages 106–109.
 Population details are taken from the UK Census of 2001 and 2011.
 Some areas that have a population for 2001 are taken from local ecclesiastical parish information and has not been updated for 2011.
 Other areas without any population information is due to a lack of ecclesiastical parish information, mostly because the area has never been one and is included only due to it being an identifiable and distinct area according to Ordnance Survey maps.